Challenging the Boundaries of Reasoning: An Olympiad-Level Math Benchmark for Large Language Models: Benchmark Construction

 \subsection{Problem Categories and Distribution}

-{OlymMATH problems span four key high-school Olympiad mathematical fields—algebra, geometry, number theory, and combinatorics—classified by experts (not LLMs) for reliability.
+{OlymMATH problems span four key high-school Olympiad mathematical fields—algebra, geometry, number theory, and combinatorics—classified by human experts for reliability.
 Problems are selected for their challenge, suitability for simple-answer verification, and topic diversity (\eg inequalities, sequences, and more in algebra).
-Figure-based problems within this set are text-reformulated for LLM compatibility, with non-convertible ones excluded (\eg Figure \hyperref[tab:geo-prob]{6} in Appendix).}
+Figure-based problems within this set are text-reformulated for LLM compatibility, with non-convertible ones excluded (\eg Figure \hyperref[tab:geo-prob]{5} in Appendix).}

-{For refined evaluation, problems are categorized by difficulty: \emph{easy}, designed to challenge standard prompting in mainstream models, and \emph{hard}, tailored to test advanced reasoning (\eg slow-thinking modes) in state-of-the-art models.
-The distribution details are described in Table~\ref{datatype}.}
+For refined evaluation, computational problems are categorized by difficulty: \emph{easy}, designed to challenge standard prompting in mainstream models, and \emph{hard}, tailored to test advanced reasoning (\eg slow-thinking modes) in state-of-the-art models. {Additionally, OlymMATH-LEAN provides 150 problems with Lean 4 (Mathlib v4.24.0) formalizations for process-level verification.} The distribution details are described in Table~\ref{datatype}.